Enrico Berlinguer: Family

+Early political career

 About his adolescence, Berlinguer recalled the feeling of rebellion that was in him.
 He was against everything: the state, religion, clichés, and social customs.
 Politically, he felt anarchist when in the library of one of his uncles, a humanitarian socialist, he found a book of Mikhail Bakunin.
 As a member of the bourgeoisie, he was attracted to the world of the workers and craftsmen, who were followers of Amadeo Bordiga and kept their ideals even under Fascist Italy.
 He said: "They exerted a strong attraction on me ... there was, in their stories, a lot of suggestion."
 When meeting Palmiro Togliatti, leader of the Communist Party of Italy (PCd'I), Berlinguer revoked the importance of Sardians to the PCd'I, citing Antonio Gramsci, Velio Spano, and Togliatti, the latter having moved to the Sardianian island.

 In 1937, Berlinguer had his first contacts with Sardinian anti-fascists and formally entered the renamed Italian Communist Party (PCI) in 1943, soon becoming the secretary of the Sassari section.
 The following year, a riot exploded in the town, and he was involved in the disorders and arrested but was discharged after three months of prison.
 Immediately after his detention ended, his father brought him to Salerno, the town in which the House of Savoy, Italy's royal family, and the government had taken refuge after the armistice of Cassibile between Italy and the Allies of World War II.
 In Salerno, his father introduced him to Togliatti, the most important leader of the PCI.
 Togliatti sent Berlinguer back to Sardinia to prepare for his political career; he also met Benedetto Croce, and said that for a period he was a follower of his.